Basic Supervision (Probation & Parole)

 Technical Violators Program

 The TVP provides an alternative sanction for offenders who commit technical parole violations thereby decreasing the number of parolees who are returned to an Arkansas Department of Correction prison for technical violations.

-The DCC Technical Violators Program (TVP) provides approximately 60 days of residential confinement followed by 12 months of applied programming in a community setting.
+The ACC Technical Violators Program (TVP) provides approximately 60 days of residential confinement followed by 12 months of applied programming in a community setting.
 An offender in the TVP will work with a counselor to identify factors contributing to his/her parole violations and develop strategies for achieving and maintaining compliance with parole conditions upon release.
 The offender is required to maintain an acceptable level of participation in TVP programs and activities.

 Sex Offender Aftercare Program